 How to Prevent PR Nightmares with Effective Ad Testing

 We’ve all had this nightmare.
 You created a concept that everyone in your team thinks it’s “revolutionary” and “it’s going to be the next Apple’s 1984 ad!”
 You are the office hero.
-You feel 100% confident and the spot went to production without a hitch.
-Your company spends millions blasting it out in all channels.
+You feel 100% confident, and the spot went to production without a hitch.
+Your company spends millions blasting it out on all channels.
 Then it happens…

 The good news is you can minimize the risk of PR nightmares—if not avoid it entirely with effective ad testing.

 1. Create an Early Warning System with questions around the brand, likability, and social share.

 Some of our favorite questions to ask are:

 Did you like the ad you just saw?
 [Likert scale: liked it very much – disliked it very much]

 Overall, how did this ad affect your opinion of the product/service mentioned?
 [Likert scale: like it a lot more – dislike it a lot more]